renatohcampos/cloud-security/Ansible/README.md

 Load balancing ensures that the application will be highly availiable, in addition to restricting access to the network.
 - Load balancers protect the availiability aspect of the CIA triad.
 The advantage of a JumpBox-Provisioner machine is that

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the foiles and system security.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system security.
 - Filebeat watches for changes to files (or their locations) as previously specified and then forwards them to Elasticsearch and Logstash for indexing.
 - Metricbeat records system's CPU usage, memory, file system, disk usage, and network statistics.